yasfoster/kakapo_gbs/Inbreeding.md

 ### Inbreeding coefficient: Fcoff

-##### "Calculates a measure of heterozygosity on a per-individual basis.
-Specfically, the inbreeding coefficient, F, is estimated for each individual using a method of moments" (from VCFtools)
+##### Vcftools --het calculates a measure of heterozygosity on a per-individual basis.
+Specfically, the inbreeding coefficient, Fcoff, is estimated for each individual using a method of moments

 https://vcftools.github.io/man_latest.html